clbarnes/smalldataviewer/README.rst

                            path

     positional arguments:
-      path                  Path to HDF5, N5, zarr, npy or npz file containing a 3D dataset
+      path                  Path to HDF5, N5, zarr, npy, npz or JSON file containing a 3D dataset

     optional arguments:
       -h, --help            show this help message and exit -i INTERNAL_PATH, --internal_path INTERNAL_PATH
-                            Internal path of dataset inside HDF5, N5, zarr or npz file
-      -t TYPE, --type TYPE  Dataset file type.
+                            Internal path of dataset inside HDF5, N5, zarr or npz file.
+If JSON, assumes the outerobject is a dict, and internal_path is the key of the array -t TYPE, --type TYPE  Dataset file type.
 Inferred from extension if not given.
       -o ORDER, --order ORDER